depsir/cart/README.md

 Simple shopping cart.

-This module provides a simple tax computing algorithm and the receipt output.
+This module provides a simple tax computing algorithm and the receipt layout print.

 ## Installation